-9. APPLICATION REVIEW
+11. APPLICATION REVIEW

-9.1.
+11.1.
 Triage Review

-To ensure the timely and thorough review of only the most innovative and cutting-edge research with the greatest potential for advancement of cancer research, all eligible applications will be initially evaluated by CPRIT Scientific Research and Prevention Programs committee members for scientific merit and impact.
+To ensure the timely and thorough review of only the most innovative and cutting-edge research with the greatest potential for advancement of cancer research, all eligible new or resubmission applications will be initially evaluated by CPRIT Scientific Research and Prevention Programs committee members for scientific merit and impact.
 This initial evaluation will be based on a subset of material presented in the application, namely, Abstract and Significance, Budget and Justification, and Biographical Sketches.
 Applications that do not sufficiently capture the reviewers' interest at this stage will not be considered for further review.
 Such applications will have been judged to offer only modest contributions to the field of cancer research and, therefore, will be excluded from further peer review.
 The applicant will be notified of a decision to disapprove the application at the triage review stage when it is made.
 Because of the volume of applications to be reviewed, comments made by reviewers at this stage of initial evaluation will not be provided to applicants.

-9.2.
+11.2.
 Full Peer Review

 Applications that pass triage review will undergo further review using a two-stage process: (1) Full peer review, and (2) programmatic review.
-In the full peer review stage, applications will be evaluated by an independent scientific merit review panel using the criteria listed below.
-In the programmatic review stage, applications judged to be most meritorious by review panels will be evaluated and recommended for funding by the CPRIT Scientific Review Council based on comparisons with applications from all of the merit review panels and programmatic priorities.
+In the full peer review stage, applications will be evaluated by an independent scientific merit review committee using the criteria listed below.
+In the programmatic review stage, applications judged to be most meritorious by review committees will be evaluated and recommended for funding by the CPRIT Scientific Review Council based on comparisons with applications from all of the merit review committees and programmatic priorities.

-9.2.1.
+11.2.1.
 Confidentiality of Review

 Each stage of application review is conducted completely confidentially, and all council and committee members are required to sign nondisclosure statements regarding the contents of the applications.
 All council and committee members will be non-Texas residents and operate under strict conflict of interest prohibitions.
-Under no circumstances should institutional personnel and/or individual applicants initiate contact with any member involved in the peer review process (with the exception of members of the CPRIT Scientific Review Office) regarding the status or substance of the application.
+Under no circumstances should institutional personnel and/or individual applicants initiate contact with any member involved in the peer review process (with the exception of members of the CPRIT Scientific Review Office), the CPRIT executive director, or any member of the CPRIT Oversight Committee regarding the status or substance of the application.
 Violations of this prohibition will result in the administrative withdrawal of the application.
 Any communication regarding the application should be directed to the CPRIT Research HelpDesk and/or CPRIT's Scientific Review Office.

-9.3.
+11.3.
 Review Criteria